John Gary Evans: Early life

 Evans was born in Cokesbury, South Carolina to an aristocratic and well-connected family.
-His father was Nathan George Evans, a Confederate general, and after his father died in 1868, he went to live in Edgefield with his uncle Martin Witherspoon Gary.
+His father was Nathan George Evans, a Confederate general.
+After his father's death in 1868, Evans went to live in Edgefield with his uncle Martin Witherspoon Gary.
 After completing his secondary education in Cokesbury, he enrolled at Union College in Schenectady, New York.
 His uncle's death in 1881 forced him to withdraw from college due to financial constraints, but he would later graduate in 1883.

 Political career

-Admitted to the bar in 1887, Evans began the practice of law in Aiken and became known for his representation of poor farmers which led to the development of ties with John Lawrence Manning and Benjamin Tillman.
-He was elected in 1888 to the South Carolina House of Representatives at the age of 25 and elevated four years later in 1892 to the South Carolina Senate.
-His rapid political rise continued by being elected in 1894 as the 85th governor of South Carolina at the age of 31, youngest ever for a South Carolina governor.
-During his time as governor, Evans continued the policies of Tillman and presided over the constitution convention of 1895.
+Admitted to the bar in 1887, Evans began the practice of law in Aiken and became known for his representation of poor farmers.
+This representation led to the development of ties with John Lawrence Manning and Benjamin Tillman.
+Evans was elected in 1888 to the South Carolina House of Representatives at the age of 25.
+In 1892, he was elevated to the South Carolina Senate.
+A reform-minded politician, Evans identified himself with the progressive wing of South Carolina's Democratic Party.

+His rapid political rise continued by being elected in 1894 as the 85th governor of South Carolina at the age of 31, the youngest ever South Carolina governor.
+During his time as governor, Evans continued the policies of Tillman, and presided over the constitution convention of 1895.

 Pledging not to run for reelection as governor in 1896, Evans set his sights instead for the U.S. Senate race.
 He lost the election and his attempt for an open Senate seat in 1897 again proved equally unsuccessful.
 Frustrated, Evans volunteered as a major in the U.S. Army for the Spanish–American War in 1898 and helped create the civilian government of Havana.
 After the war, he resumed the practice of law in Spartanburg.